simpleTechs/dpd-collection-systemfields/Readme.md

 View the fields in the dashboard or have them displayed in your app.

+### return owner-only results

+The [dpd-acl-roles-permissions](https://github.com/coderofsalvation/dpd-acl-roles-permissions) has an integration with this module.
+Install it to get endpoints which automatically filter on the `createdBy`-field.

 ### Credits

 `dpd-collection-systemfields` is the work of [simpleTechs.net](https://www.simpletechs.net)